Don't Need No 14'ers: Colorado's Best Mountain Hike

 Then take Mineral Creek Road five miles to its namesake campground where the Ice Lake Basin trailhead begins.
 An investment of a mere four to six hours offers the most spectacular tramp in the state; four of us agreed unanimously.

 The trail winds up wild-flowered meadows carved by glaciers over hundreds of thousands of years, now etched by several lazy streams.
 It continues past several silvery waterfalls and after slightly over three miles culminates at two spectacularly colored lakes surrounded by jagged 13ers that include the Golden Horn, a spike jutting into an azure sky.

-A third hidden lake named Island for the rocky prominence in the middle, can be reached by a faint trail leaving the northwest corner of the lower lake, heading basically straight up for a few hundred feet.
-Resist the temptation to swim the hundred feet to the island in the center unless you’ve toted along your own defibrillator.
+A third hidden lake named Island for the rocky prominence in the middle can be reached by a faint trail leaving the northwest corner of the lower lake, heading basically straight up for a few hundred feet.
+Resist the temptation to swim a hundred feet to the island in the center unless you’ve toted along your own defibrillator.